tusharf5/tusharsharma.dev/content/posts/2020-05-31/index.md

 This way you would be able to make targeted changes to the infrastructure which will not affect all parts of it.
 You can use cross-reference stack values to reference/use resources from other stacks.

-## Cloudformation is AWS
+## CloudFormation is AWS

-Majority of the things that I've learned about different AWS services is through Cloudformation docs.
+Majority of the things that I've learned about different AWS services is through CloudFormation docs.
 A lot of **[Important]** things which you might miss while using the Console have to be explicitly specified when using CFN Templates which provides a wholesome picture of that AWS service.
 You should read about all the attributes in the docs when defining a resource.
 It will help you gain a more in-depth understanding of how the service works under the hood.

 ## Conclusion

 Well, that's about it.
 In this post, I went through some of the things I learned while working with CloudFormation.
-Two years ago, I started using Cloudformation and I've never looked back at the Console for creating things in AWS.
-From side projects to enterprise Cloudformation has always proven itself to be a great choice for managing Cloud Infrastructure on AWS.
+Two years ago, I started using CloudFormation and I've never looked back at the Console for creating things in AWS.
+From side projects to enterprise CloudFormation has always proven itself to be a great choice for managing Cloud Infrastructure on AWS.
 If you've never tried it I encourage you to try it once.
 Start with small and remember Sky is the Limit! 🚀